 - Cashews, Almonds and pumpkin seeds

-and then add in a bag of Hershey kisses.
-I used the ones with almonds, since I used almonds in my mix.
+- A bag of Hershey kisses.
+I used the kisses with almonds, since I used almonds in my mix.

-Others are more factual, like the dried fruit, nuts and seeds representing the harvest of past and future years.
-My favorites ingredients are the little bugles that are shaped like a Thanksgiving Cornucopia!
+Others are more factual, like the dried fruit, nuts and seeds that represent the harvest of past and future years.

-This printable can be used in many ways.
+This printable for my Thanksgiving blessing mix recipe can be used in many ways.
 You can print it out here or click on the image below.

 This wonderful harvest blessing mix is a great combination of sweet, tart and salty.
 There are lots of different textures and tastes to suit any of your guests.

 Can you think of other things to put into a Thanksgiving snack mix that would symbolize the holiday well?
-Tell us about it i your comments below.
+Tell us about it in your comments below.